How to use a combination square set

 - The stainless steel blade etched in inches.

 - Also has a True Blue vial for accurate levelling.

 - The easy readable vial has a guaranteed accuracy to within 0.0005”.

-- The steel blade has a matte finish and will not corrode or rust being manufactured of stainless steel.
+- The steel blade has a matte finish.
+Therefore will not corrode or rust, manufactured of stainless steel.

 - The draw bolt is self-aligning lock the heavy duty machined head.

-- A hardened scriber is included for marking materials being worked on.
+- A hardened scriber is for marking materials.

 - Manufactured in the USA.

 - A 5 year limited warranty.

 There are a number of critical reviews that indicate that quality control has not been vigil enough.